 The CCC was structured in several phases (See Table 2).
 In Session 1, citizens heard from experts on the science of climate change and were introduced to the objectives and the schedule.
 In a second sequence spanning Sessions 2 to 6, they interrogated experts, debated and elaborated policy proposals.
 Under the guidance of facilitators, they would alternate hearings of external experts and stakeholders and table discussions, in either plenary or thematic gatherings.
 Between sessions, members of the experts’ group would assess the proposals and legal experts would reformulate the citizens’ proposals in a more precise and formal fashion.
 At the beginning of each session, the citizens would then review the reworked version of their proposals and use it as a basis for further discussion.
 In Session 6, each group presented their work in plenary gatherings to get feedback from other groups.
 After Session 6, once each group had completed their proposals, citizens from all groups were invited to suggest amendments to the proposals, to support amendments, and to vote (remotely due to social distancing) on those supported by at least 20 citizens.
 Altogether, this second sequence of activity resulted in a list of 150 measures submitted by the thematic groups to the Convention as a whole.

 In the third and final element of the process (Session 7), the full body of citizens participated in a series of votes.
 In a first voting phase, they were asked whether they approved of each of the measures (grouped into 44 blocks of 1 to 13 measures).
 In a second phase, they voted to designate those legislative measures they found appropriate to submit to a referendum, as the Prime Minister’s mandate letter invited them to do (see Appendix C).
-In a third phase, they were asked whether to include 78 funding measures in the final report along with their approval rates on those measures.
 All voting procedures abided by the majority rule of the votes cast.
-Voting rules were announced by the Governance Committee only a few hours before the sequence of votes started.

 Table 2: Timeline of the CCC.
 Source: CCC's website